xitrum-framework/xitrum-doc/guide/en/tutorial.rst

 has already included SBT 0.13 in ``sbt`` directory.
 If you want to install SBT yourself, see its `setup guide <https://github.com/harrah/xsbt/wiki/Setup>`_.

-Change to the newly created project directory and run ``sbt/sbt run``:
+Change to the newly created project directory and run ``sbt/sbt fgRun``:

 ::

   unzip xitrum-new.zip
   cd xitrum-new
-  sbt/sbt run
+  sbt/sbt fgRun

 This command will download all :doc:`dependencies </deps>`, compile the project, and run the class ``quickstart.Boot``, which starts the web server.
 In the console,